VectorZeroAI/NullWriter/README.md

 they do make my day easier by a lot.
 ---

-This brach is made for the prototype1 /idea 1.
+This brach is made for the prototype 2 / idea 1.

 This idea is to tune the programm into a short story writer.